kaidez/kaidez.com/_drafts/remove-files-from-github.md

 After making this mistake too many times, I read up on [Git](http://git-scm.com/ "Read about the Git source code management system"), the distributed version control system that GitHub's built on top of.
 I figured out how to properly delete stuff but also realized not only how Git interacts with GitHub, but also how Git *itself* actually works.
 Knowing these things will help lead you to GitHub guru-ness.

+But before we do all the guru stuff, let's walk through the proper methods for deleting files.

 ## If you deleted an already-committed file outside of the command line
 If you have already committed a file to Git, you should only delete it from the command line.
 One of the most common GitHub newbie mistakes is to not do this and to just drag it to the trash, or something like it.